Skip to main content

 Just my thoughts #0408

 The most important virtues a business person should possess are, first, keeping my word by myself, even if it seems small; second, not being afraid; and third, having the ability to build structures.
-Since credit is the essence of money, it plays a crucial role in the exchange of value, beginning with keeping one’s word.
+Since credit is the essence of money, it plays a crucial role in the exchange of value, starting with keeping one’s word.
 If you’re afraid, it becomes easy to lie or distort your true self, which can lead to losing credibility with those around you.
-To collaborate with others, which you can’t do alone in your business and may not fully trust, you must be able to create and manage structures to help grow your business, although with less trusty traits.
+To collaborate with others, which you can’t do alone in your business and may not fully trust, you must be able to create and manage structures to help grow your business, although with less trustworthy traits.
 The most critical of these abilities is keeping one’s word. - Joseph’s “just my thoughts”

 Just my thoughts #0364